Aparicio99/mksite/README.md

     * `.md` -> Uses a markdown processor
     * `.sh/.awk/.py` -> Uses the script output
     * `.index` -> Generates a site map from the current directory
+    * Easly extensible for other types of files
   * Generates page with the complete site map
   * Includes CSS minifier
   * Syntax highlighting for code blocks
-  * Runs Make on the content directory to generate pages with dynamic content (like generating graphs with gnuplot from raw data)
+  * Runs Make on the content directory to generate pages with dynamic content (like generating tags listings, and graphs with gnuplot from raw data)
   * Default template produces very lightweight pages with no Javascript (my [homepage](https://aparicio.pt) is 5.34 KB)

 ## Dependencies